Anti-Theft ( Early '95 )

 System Primed:

-- ACU blocks 12v ignition power to DME
+- ACU interrupts 12v ignition power to the DME (same as early 95's)

 - DME prevented from starting engine